TheF1rstPancake/DestinyProject/blog/content/WeaponBalancing.rst

     </div>

 None of this should be a surprise.
 After all, we already looked at the numerator and denominator values for this graph.
-We've seen that the percentage of kills with the top 20 weapons is pretty much equal across all combat rating bins, but the percentage of use generally increases as the combat rating increases.
+The top 20 weapons overall make up about an equal number of kills across each bin, but there is an increase in use as combat rating increases, so we get a general downward trend here.
 However, if you weren't expecting this result than this can be quite the surprise.
-If we accept *Percent Kills/Percent Used* as a measurement of *effectiveness* then this graph at a glance seems to say that the lowest combat rating group is the most effective.
+If we accept *Percent Kills/Percent Used* as a measurement of *effectiveness* then this graph at a glance seems to say that the lowest combat rating group is the most effective with these weapons.
 This would be the wrong conclusion.
 We can't compare across groups in this manner.  *Percent Kills/Percent Used* is a measurement of *weapon* effectiveness.
-Since I have done this calculation within each bin, it's really a measurement of how effective each weapon is in each bin.
+Since I have done this calculation within each bin, it's really a measurement of how effective each weapon is in each **bin**.

 First we need to compare between weapons in a given bin.
 Let's take the lowest bin.